Central Australia Railway: Gauge and minimum speed

 There was fierce debate about the gauge of the line, the maximum weight to be carried and maximum speed as all three dictated the cost.

 Route and end point

 A multitude of routes and end-points were nominated with over a dozen potential routes explored, most of these to the north.
 End points that were discussed included Government Gums (Farina, South Australia (320 km), Yudnamutana, South Australia (390 km) and Beltana (232 km).
 The 1867 Act stated that the line would be 200 miles from Port Augusta.
 Newspapers of the time did mention extending the line to Port Darwin although this was not gazetted in Parliament.

-State versus corporate
+Funding: public or private sector

-The State run South Australian Railways wanted to build the line and there were others who thought 'capitalists', predominantly from the United Kingdom, would offer better value for money.
-South Australian Railways developed a trial called the Northern Extension Railway to Burra to test the engineering capabilities.
+The South Australian Railways, as the agent of the colonial government, wanted to build the line, and there were others who thought that investors, predominantly from the United Kingdom, would offer better value for money.
+The South Australian Railways developed a trial called the Northern Extension Railway to Burra to test the engineering capabilities.